Home

 If you worry a lot, you are more likely to suffer from sleep anxiety.
 Angst and stress can cause a sleepless night now and then.
 Yet, they can also have long-term effects on your health if the anxiety and lack of sleep continue over time.

-Sleeping problems caused by anxiety can affect you for six months after you thought you'd stopped worrying.
+Sleeping problems caused by anxiety can affect you for six months after you thought you stopped worrying and were on the road to feeling better.
 And if you're a chronic worrier, odds are you also have sleep issues.

 What is a Sleep Disorder?